BitgesellOfficial/bitgesell/doc/README.md

 ### Need Help?

-* See the documentation at the [BGL Wiki](https://bitgesell.ca) for help and more information.
-The compatibility is largely maintained with BTC code base, so it's wiki and developer documentation stays relevant to BGL.
+* See the documentation at the [BGL Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* Ask for help on [BGL StackExchange](https://bitcoin.stackexchange.com).
-* Ask for help on [#BGL](http://webchat.freenode.net?channels=BGL) on Freenode.
-If you don't have an IRC client, use [webchat here](http://webchat.freenode.net?channels=BGL).
+* Ask for help on #BGL on Libera Chat.
+If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin).
-* Ask for help on the [BGLTalk](https://BGLtalk.org/) forums, in the [Technical Support board](https://BGLtalk.org/index.php?board=4.0).
+* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------